hasithperera/RocksatX-WVU/Docs/General/Update - Justin.md

 - The two stage mode of the preamp gets rid of the 180 MHz noise from the DC-DC converter
 - At 25 mV Pk-Pk harmonics are much stronger, we get a Pk-Pk output of 4.54 V @ 10MHz
 - At values beyond 33 mV Pk-Pk the output does not rise past a Pk-Pk of 5.6 V @ 10 MHz
+- The current draw is around 0.21 Amps
+- When Hasith Computer connected to Red Pitaya, the connection is lost after 2.9 minutes

 | freq   | input A1 [pk-pk] | output Rp-Rx [pk-pk] | dB    |
 | :----- | ---------------- | -------------------- | ----- |